top of page

 If you’re eligible at age 65, your initial enrollment period begins three months before your 65th birthday, includes the month you turn age 65, and ends three months after that birthday.

-There are a lot of things to understand and consider when it comes time to enroll in Medicare.
-For everyone, enrolling in Medicare Part A (Hospital Insurance) is no brainier.
-It is free to 99% of those enrolling who have worked or had a spouse that worked at least 10 years.
-Enrolling in Part B depends on your current Work situation and also believe it or not what type of Health Insurance you currently have.
+There are many factors to understand and consider when it's time to enroll in Medicare.
+For everyone, enrolling in Medicare Part A (Hospital Insurance) is a no-brainer.
+It is free for 99% of those enrolling who have worked or have a spouse who has worked for at least 10 years.
+Enrolling in Part B depends on your current Work situation and, believe it or not, the type of Health Insurance you currently have.
 Why does that matter?
-Because Medicare views having Health Coverage from a company with more than 20 employees to be "Credible" coverage.
-All other Health Care coverage is viewed as being non-credible by Medicare.
-Even if you have ACA/Obama Care Insurance it is not deemed as "Credible" by Medicare.
-So, at age 65, unless you are insured under you or your spouse's Employer Health Plan, you need to enroll in Medicare Parts A & B at age 65 to avoid any penalties.
+Medicare considers health coverage from a company with more than 20 employees to be "Credible" coverage.
+All other Health Care coverage is considered non-credible by Medicare.
+Even if you have ACA/Obamacare insurance, it is not considered "Credible" by Medicare.
+So, at age 65, unless you are insured under your or your spouse's Employer Health Plan, you need to enroll in Medicare Parts A & B at age 65 to avoid any penalties.

-If you choose not to enroll in Medicare Part B initially and then decide to do so later, your coverage could be delayed and you may have to pay a higher monthly premium for as long as you have Part B. Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn’t sign up for it, unless you qualify for a "Special Enrollment Period" (SEP).
+If you choose not to enroll in Medicare Part B initially and later decide to enroll, your coverage may be delayed, and you may have to pay a higher monthly premium for as long as you have Part B. Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn’t sign up for it, unless you qualify for a "Special Enrollment Period" (SEP).

 If you don’t enroll in Medicare Part B during your initial enrollment period, you have another chance each year to sign up during a “general enrollment period” from January 1 through March 31.
 Your coverage begins on July 1 of the year you enroll.